Emperor Cheng of Han -- An Bi King who Ended Up in Woman’s Bed

 In the beginning, Ao used some noble clans to crack down the strong eunuch group and annihilated their power; then he assigned his mother’s Wang clan to abate other aristocrats.

-Afterwards, he and his mother’s clan obtained the absolute authority of the Han Empire.
+Afterward, he and his mother’s clan obtained the absolute authority of the Han Empire.

 Under his ruling, borders were stable and people were living in peace.

 First Queen and Male Lover of Emperor Cheng of Han

 When Liu Ao was young, he had truly loved his queen, a beautiful and talented girl from his grandmother Xu Pingjun’s clan.